 I can't feel the sweat on my skin.
 There's no room for it, after my senses being overwhelmed by the blasting of the music and the overcrowded dance floor.
-I don't understand how it's physically possible to go in there without feeling like vomiting.
+I don't understand how it's physically possible to go near there without feeling like vomiting.
 I'm already on the verge, just sitting at the bar where I hope no one will try to make small talk with me.
 I'm no good with words.
 Or strobe lights.

 Oh god, the strobe lights.
 I think I might have a seizure.
 They're so obnoxious.

 I shut my eyes tight, hoping to block out the lights.
 It's no good.
 The noise is still there, and I don't think I'll ever block that out.

 "Why am I here?"
 I murmur, pinching my leg under the table.
 Even so, there's no point.
 I can't hear myself talk, and I can barely hear myself think.
 I don't want to be here, of all places, on a Friday night.